JohnDSloan/erle-sandbox/readme.md

 You are up and running!

-Now, read 'animation_instructions.md' to begine making your own animations with Saoirse
+Now you can read <strong>animation_instructions.md</strong> to begin making your own animations with Saoirse

 ## Built with
 - [Django](https://www.djangoproject.com)